WinVector/Examples/LogisticOmit/logistic_omit.md

 What are your opinions/experience?
 Some questions I feel are relevant
 include:

-- What is the correct value of the `x`-coefficient? in the logistic regressions? `3.1415` or `1.8522`?
+- What is the correct value of the `x`-coefficient in the logistic regressions? `3.1415` or `1.8522`?
 - Do you feel these effects are intrinsic to the modeling process, or introduced by attempted interpretation?